sean-parent/notebook/better-code-class/02-types.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "fragment"} -->
-- Default-construction is only include in `std::regular<>` for historical reasons
+- Default-construction is only included in `std::regular<>` for historical reasons
     - The classical definition of regular predates `move` as a basis operation
         - Instead, `move` was done with default-construction and swap
     - Default construction is not required by any standard algorithm